Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Experiments

 \subsubsection{On Multimodal Style Encoder's Adaptation}

-GAR-Font adopts a decoupled training paradigm: we first pretrain a visual encoder and then introduce multimodal control via a lightweight Language-style Adapter.
-To validate this design, we compare it with jointly training a multimodal style encoder under the same GAR-Font($I_8$) configuration on the large (\textit{L}) dataset.
+GAR-Font adopts a decoupled training paradigm: a visual encoder is pretrained, followed by multimodal control via a lightweight adapter.
+To validate this design, we compare it with jointly training a multimodal style encoder under the same configuration on the large (\textit{L}) dataset.

-Concretely, we evaluate two joint training variants, \textbf{GAR-Font($VL_2$)} and \textbf{GAR-Font($VL_4$)}, against the decoupled multimodal variants \textbf{GAR-Font($M_2$)} and \textbf{GAR-Font($M_4$)}.
-As displayed in Table~\ref{tab:generator_with_adapter_experiment}, the decoupled variants consistently outperform their joint-trained counterparts under the same number of visual references.
-For example, GAR-Font($M_4$) attains the best RMSE$\downarrow$, LPIPS$\downarrow$, and SSIM$\uparrow$ on \textit{UFSC} / \textit{UFUC}, while GAR-Font($VL_4$) yields notably worse RMSE$\downarrow$ and SSIM$\uparrow$.
+We evaluate two joint training variants, \textbf{GAR-Font($VL_2$)} and \textbf{GAR-Font($VL_4$)}, against the decoupled multimodal variants \textbf{GAR-Font($M_2$)} and \textbf{GAR-Font($M_4$)}.
+As Table~\ref{tab:generator_with_adapter_experiment} shows, decoupled variants consistently outperform joint-trained counterparts under the same number of visual references.
+For example, GAR-Font($M_4$) attains the best RMSE$\downarrow$, LPIPS$\downarrow$, and SSIM$\uparrow$ on \textit{UFSC} / \textit{UFUC}, while GAR-Font($VL_4$) performs worse.
 GAR-Font($M_2$) also achieves the best FID$\downarrow$ on \textit{UFSC} ($7.3145$).
 These results validate the decoupled vision–language training paradigm, where a pretrained visual encoder and a lightweight adapter achieve efficient and robust text–visual alignment, improving generalization in multimodal FFG.

-\subsection{Limitations and Future Work.}
+\subsection{Limitations and Future Work}

-Although GAR-Font surpasses existing FFG methods in visual fidelity and structural preservation, several limitations remain.
-First, the Multimodal Style Encoder currently relies on late adaptation via a language-style adapter; exploring earlier text-image fusion could enable finer stylistic control and reduce reliance on visual references.
-Scaling the model to larger sizes is also left for future work.
-Second, GAR-Font is limited to $64 \times 64$ outputs, restricting high-DPI applications; higher-resolution generation will require redesigning G-Tok to handle longer token sequences efficiently.
+Although GAR-Font surpasses existing FFG methods in visual fidelity, several limitations remain.
+First, the Multimodal Style Encoder currently relies on late adaptation via a language-style adapter; exploring earlier text-image fusion may enable finer stylistic control and reduce reliance on visual references.
+Second, our experiments are conducted at a resolution of $64 \times 64$, which may limit direct applicability to high-DPI scenarios; extending the framework to higher resolutions may require G-Tok to handle longer token sequences.
 Finally, we aim to expand controllability beyond style and content, adding attributes like stroke thickness, character width, and slant for more flexible font generation.